-4.35 Statutory Listing means that the building is protected by law.
+- 4.37 Statutory Listing means that the building is protected by law.
 This protection extends to the whole building including its interior.
 It also extends to any object or structure fixed to the building as well as to any freestanding objects or structures, which lie within the curtilage of the building and which were erected before 1 July 1948.
-Listed Building Consent is required for any works that might affect the special interest of the listed building.
-Statutory listed buildings are identified below.
+Listed Building Consent is required for any works that might affect the special interest of the listed building. - 4.38 There are no particular concentrations of statutory listed buildings within the area.
+The statutory listed buildings are identified in Appendix 1.